spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 # Kubernetes

-The Kubernetes pack defines the default properties that we use to deploy Kubernetes clusters.
-Most of the Kubernetes hardening standards that the Center for Internet Security (CIS) recommends are enabled by default.
-The Kubernetes pack supports most [cloud and data center infrastructure providers](/clusters).
+The Kubernetes pack supports several [cloud and data center infrastructure providers](/clusters).
+This pack defines the default properties we use to deploy Kubernetes clusters and enables most of the Kubernetes hardening standards that the Center for Internet Security (CIS) recommends.

+We also support managed Kubernetes distributions for Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), and Tencent Kubernetes Engine (TKE).

+We offer Cloud Native Computing Foundation (CNCF) Kubernetes as a core pack in Palette.

- Review [Maintenance Policy](/integrations/maintenance-policy/maintenance-policy) to learn about pack update and deprecation schedules.
+Review [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.

 # Versions Supported